mikedzikowski/FalconSensorCloudFormationTemplateTerraform/README.md

 # ECS Bottlerocket Cluster with Falcon Sensor - Terraform

 This repository provides Terraform configurations to deploy an ECS cluster using Bottlerocket OS and the CrowdStrike Falcon sensor.
-It transforms the official CrowdStrike AWS CloudFormation template into a comprehensive Terraform solution.
+It transforms the official CrowdStrike AWS CloudFormation template into a comprehensive Terraform solution to test and prove out the Crowdstrike sensor on ECS Bottlerocket Clusters.

 > This implementation is based on the official [CrowdStrike Falcon Sensor CloudFormation Template](https://github.com/CrowdStrike/aws-cloudformation-falcon-sensor-ecs) repository.

 ## Quick Start with AWS CloudShell

 ### Prerequisites

 - Access to AWS CloudShell

 - CrowdStrike Falcon sensor image in ECR
   > **Important**: Follow [these instructions](https://github.com/CrowdStrike/aws-cloudformation-falcon-sensor-ecs/tree/main/falcon-sensor-ecs-ec2#step-1-get-the-falcon-sensor-image) to pull and push the Falcon sensor image to your ECR repository
 - CrowdStrike Falcon credentials (CID)

 The Falcon sensor image must be available in your ECR repository before deploying this solution.
 The image path in your `terraform.tfvars` should look like:

 ```hcl
 falcon_image_path = "YOUR_ACCOUNT_ID.dkr.ecr.us-east-1.amazonaws.com/falconsensor:latest"
 ```